Explore Brno - The 10 Best Attractions for First-Time Visitors

 Don't go too fast or you might miss it!
 The most famous meeting place in Brno is a tiny little old man sitting on a clock on Česká street.
 The small bronze statue is called Adam Čekač - "waiting Adam" and is only 20 centimeters high.
 When you wait here you are never alone, Adam makes sure of that.
 Perhaps Brno's smallest statue, but certainly not the least memorable.

-So what do you say?
-When will we see you during the clock in Brno?
-Because Brno is a city that you will find me in more than once!
+So, what do you say—when will we see you at the clock in Brno?
+I have a feeling you’ll find me wandering these streets more than once!

 Read more about the gastronomy in Brno i 6 restaurants and bars in the gastro city of Brno.